Selenium ST200 Super Tweeter

-Fig 2 shows a fairly flat frequency response from 3kHz~10kHz.
-After that, it dies off quite rapidly.
+Fig 3 shows a fairly flat frequency response from 3kHz~10kHz.
+Beyond that, it rolls off linearly to about 17kHz at -15dB.

-The Spectrogram in Fig 5 gives us a better idea of the stored energy.
+The Spectrogram in Fig 6 gives us a better idea of the stored energy.
 It is at 3kHz where the stored energy is most.
-However, it last for less than 3ms.
-The Violet patch is -30dB below the fundamental.
-From 4kHz upwards, the artifacts seen in the waterfall do not last even 1ms.
+This frequency also happens to be the Fs of the ST200.

 Note: All measurements were made with the mic at 1m, tweeter axis.
 Impulse Window=5ms.
 No smoothing applied.